yahia-zakaria/Article-CMS/writeup.md

-Analyze, choose, and justify the appropriate resource option for deploying the app:-

-1- Azure VMs are more expensive to run in comparison to Azure App Service.

-2- Azure App Service have constraints in comparison to Azure VMs in terms of scalability.
-Hence, Azure VMs are preferred for apps, which have scope to expand for future.
+I chose webapp for these reasons:

+1- Azure App Service is cheaper when compared to VM especially I'm using the free tier.

-3- Azure App Service requires much less managerial efforts in comparison to Azure Virtual Machines.
+2- Azure App Service requires much less managerial efforts in comparison to Azure Virtual Machines.
 The development of app is much simpler and faster in Azure App Service.

-4- Azure VMs offer developer more control over the environment.
-Like, one can’t choose underlying OS of VM in an Azure App Service.

-5- Azure App Services do not offer Pay-as-you-Go.
-Hence, you’re paying for the service plan, even if you’re not using it.

-6- There may be constraints for the support of certain programming languages on Azure App Service.
-In that case, one has to use Azure VM to create environment for the programming language.
+3- I don't need any further access for OS.

+changes will make me change my choice to VM:

+1- need for more computation power.

+2- needs to add more features that need further access to OS.

+3- when we have deman to change the programming language to anyone not listed in app service supported languages.